AmazingMonster/conceptrodon/docs/contents/metafunctions/warehivore/typical_paste.doc.md

 ## Implementation

-`Warehivore::TypicalPaste` first reduces the number of arguments via recursion.
+`Warehivore::TypicalPaste` first reduces the number of parameters via recursion.
-When the number of arguments reaches one of the base cases, the function utilizes partial template specialization to extract containers from packed warehouses and place them into the first warehouse.
+When the number of parameters reaches one of the base cases, the function utilizes partial template specialization to extract containers from packed warehouses and place them into the first warehouse.

 A simplified version will be as follows: